 Simple English definitions for legal terms

-Read a random definition: defendant in error
+Read a random definition: rise

 A certificat d'utilite is a type of patent in French law that protects inventions that have a practical application or utility.
 It is similar to a utility model patent in other countries.